 - 44 percent of business leaders say the top socio-economic driver of changes in industry is the “changing nature of work, flexible work.” – The Future of Jobs Report, World Economic Forum

 - 20 to 30 percent of the working-age population in the United States and the European Union engage in independent work. – Independent work: Choice, Necessity, and the Gig Economy, McKinsey Global Institute, 2016

 A short history lesson: Why is it so difficult to get gig economy statistics?

 In 2001, before smartphones, cloud computing and videoconferencing, Daniel Pink published Free Agent Nation: The Future of Working for Yourself in which he effectively predicts the workforce changes we’re seeing now.
-One interesting thing about Pink’s reporting is how unsupported his thesis was by conclusive data.
+One interesting thing about Pink’s reporting is how much it had to rely on anecdotes rather than conclusive data.

 As Pink explained himself, the U.S. government didn’t really do a headcount of the free agents.
 The U.S. Bureau of Labor Statistics (BLS) understandably wants to show long-term trends, so they don’t add survey questions lightly, and they don’t revise categories based on what’s trendy.

 As a result, for generations the BLS really just counted three broad categories: farm employment, non-farm employment and employer.
 There weren’t many gradations for job categories in their data beyond that, except by industry.